WhySeeYC/Chariteer/README.md

 # Chariteer

-Chariteer is the platform where talented volunteers meet the most impactful charities.
+Chariteer is the platform where talented volunteers meet impactful charities.
-The Chariteer website has a lot to offer (Stay tuned from Chariteer team's creation)
+The Chariteer website has a lot to offer (Stay tuned from Chariteer team's creation) Check out this Medium [blog post](https://medium.com/@london_6354/chariteer-eb6a68b00ec1).
+Special thanks to TechLab London design training program for this project.

 ## Here are some of the features